ethereum/ethereum-org-website/src/content/nft/index.md

 ### Scarcity {#scarcity}

 The creator of an NFT gets to decide the scarcity of their asset.
-Just because all NFTs have unique identifiers, does not mean all token representations have the same scarcity.

 For example, consider a ticket to a sporting event.
-Just as the organizer of an event can chose how many tickets to sell, the creator of an NFT can decide how many replicas exist.
+Just as an organizer of an event can choose how many tickets to sell, the creator of an NFT can decide how many replicas exist.
 Sometimes these are exact replicas, such as 5000 General Admission tickets.
 Sometimes several are minted that are very similar, but each slightly different, such as a ticket with an assigned seat.
 In another case, the creator may want to create an NFT where only one is minted as a special rare collectible.

-In all of these cases, each NFT would still have a unique identifier (like a bar code on a traditional "ticket"), with only one owner.
+In these cases, each NFT would still have a unique identifier (like a bar code on a traditional "ticket"), with only one owner.
 The intended scarcity of the NFT matters, and is up to the creator.
-A creator may intend to make each NFT completely unique in order to create scarcity, or have reasons to produce several thousand replicas.
+A creator may intend to make each NFT completely unique to create scarcity, or have reasons to produce several thousand replicas.
 Remember, this information is all public.

 ### Royalties {#royalties}